Jabeur recalls death threats for playing tennis

 "People threatened me to death because I played [a tennis match]."

-Next week, the world number five repeats her bid for a first Grand Slam title at the US Open, following on from her defeat by Kazakh opponent Elena Rybakina in south-west London.
+Next week, the world number five repeats her bid for a first Grand Slam title at the US Open, following on from her defeat by Kazakh opponent Elena Rybakina in south west London.

-Her run to the final earned her a reception with Tunisia's President, where incumbent Kais Saied declared her a "champion who had honoured Tunisia" and bestowed upon her the Order of Merit in recognition of her achievements.
+Her run to the final earned her a reception with Tunisia's president, where incumbent Kais Saied declared her a "champion who had honoured Tunisia" and bestowed upon her the Order of Merit in recognition of her achievements.

 "You're an idol for young Tunisian men and women," Saied told her.